AlbertGallegoJimenez/TsunamiClassifier/README.md

 ### Data labeling methodology 🏷️

 To label each register of the dataset, a numerical model that generates and propagates the potential tsunami wave from the earthquake is used.
 After verifying the output of the numerical model, a criterion is applied to binarize the earthquake events into tsunami or non-tsunami.
-This criterion has been set to a threshold in the maximum wave height parameter, specifically to 0.16 m of wave height.
+This criterion has been set to a threshold in the maximum wave height parameter, specifically to 0.15 m of wave height.

+Fig 1 shows a map with the events labeled as tsunami and non-tsunami.

 <div align="center">